Carcalto/Lessons-CODILITY/README.md

 # Lessons-CODILITY
- Solving the lessons of the codility site in Python.
+ Solving the lessons of the codility site in JS and Python.